Teradata/gosql-driver/README.md

 You must properly quote the `UseGoSQLPlugin.go` command line arguments for the JSON string and the SQL query text parameters according to what your shell requires.

 In the following example, single-quotes are used to enclose the JSON string, which contains double-quotes.
-This is the typical quoting style on Mac and Linux.
+This is the typical quoting style on macOS and Linux.
 Specify your platform's shared library filename as the first argument after the `UseGoSQLPlugin.go` filename argument.
 ```
 go run UseGoSQLPlugin.go teradatasql-go1.14.6.dylib '{"host":"whomooz","user":"guest","password":"please"}' "select 123"
 ```